adithpd/LoopAPI/README.md

-# LoopAPI - San Francisco #
+# LoopAPI #

+## Introduction ##

-LoopAPI is a client side REST API for accessing the triggering and generation of report endpoints.
+LoopAPI is a web application for accessing the triggering and generation of report endpoints.
+Data from restaurants is polled every hour and stored in google sheets.
+The Django backend employs Celery workers to schedule hourly tasks that downloads this data as a CSV file using Google API's.
+Now when a restaurant owner wants an analytics report, he can go to the trigger report endpoint url and generate a token.
+This will add a task to the Redis queue and it will handle the background processing of this big data using Pandas.
+The final report can be downloaded as a PDF file by navigating to the report generation endpoint url.
+Once the token is submitted, the task status pertaining to it is verified in the backend and the user is notified of the status.

-Tech Stack: Django, Celery, Redis, Pandas, SQLite3, HTML, CSS
+Tech Stack: Django, Celery, Redis, Pandas, Swifter, Python, JavaScript SQLite3, HTML, CSS

-Django REST Framework (DRF) was not used as Django FileResponses/HttpResponse doesn't download files on endpoint receiving a POST request due to rendering issues.
-Hence I decided to implement the endpoints using some frontend.
-Hence don't expect a JSON response :)

 Celery beat service was used to perform background downloads of hourly polled store data.
 Message brokering queue used was Redis.
 All reports were processed using Pandas and Swifter for parallel processing.
 All the data was stored on SQLite3 database using Django Models.

+## User Report Logic ##

 The logic behind producing the Output Reports are as follows:
 Consider a store with time and status.